 Please take a moment to read our most commonly asked questions.
 We're always available to answer your questions and encourage you to contact our office with further concerns.

 Q: What do I need to bring to a visit?

 A: You must bring your insurance card to each and every visit.
 If we cannot verify active insurance, you will be offered the option to pay fee for service at the time of the visit, or to reschedule.
 You also are responsible to bring any required copay.
 If your child is coming for a visit with someone other than a parent, please send a signed note of permission, and any copayment due.
-Please bring forms you would like filled out so they may be prepared at the visit or within 48 hours.
+Please bring forms you would like filled out so they may be prepared at the visit or within 5 business days.